 3. Lean on your faith community: Surrounding yourself with fellow believers can be invaluable during times of grief.
 Reach out to your church community, small group, or close friends who share your faith.
 They can offer emotional support, pray with you, and provide a safe space for you to express your feelings.

-4. Allow yourself to grieve: Grief is a natural and necessary part of the healing process.
+4. Allow yourself to grieve.
+Grief is a natural and necessary part of the healing process.
 Give yourself permission to mourn and experience the emotions that come with loss.
-It’s essential to recognize that grief is an intensely personal process and there is no right or wrong way to grieve.
+It’s essential to recognize that grief is an intensely personal process and that there is no right or wrong way to grieve.